 All appeals require the student to provide a statement explaining the extenuating circumstances and why the appeal is being submitted.
 If you would like to use a template to prepare your statement, consider using the resources provided at https://formswift.com/swift-student#startmyappeal.
 Please note that if you use one of these templates, you will still need to submit the applicable NOVA appeal form mentioned above and the requested supporting documentation.

-All appeals should be submitted to NOVA’s 24-Hour Student Support Center by creating a case and uploading documents as explained in the tutorial at https://www.nvcc.edu/forms/pdf/125-396.pdf or submitted in-person at a campus Financial Aid Office when the campuses are open.
+All appeals should be submitted to NOVA’s 24-Hour Student Support Center by creating a case and uploading documents as explained in the tutorial at https://www.nvcc.edu/forms/pdf/125-396.pdf.
 Please do not email an appeal containing sensitive data that is not encrypted to the Financial Aid Office.

 You can expect a written response to your appeal within 2-3 weeks after you submit it.